Victor Osimhen’s blistering form and relentless work ethic have established him as one of the most exciting strikers in world football.

 The injury led to him wearing the mask which has now become his trademark.

-Nigeria sorely missed him, bowing out in the second round to Tunisia.
+Nigeria felt his absence, exiting in the second round against Tunisia.

-In June 2024, Osimhen sat out Nigeria’s opening FIFA World Cup qualifiers against South Africa and Benin due to muscle fatigue, a setback that cost him four games for his club and two for the national team.
+In June 2024, Osimhen missed Nigeria’s FIFA World Cup qualifiers against South Africa and Benin due to muscle fatigue.

-The Super Eagles struggled without him, underscoring his importance to the team.
+The Super Eagles struggled in his absence, reinforcing his importance to the team.